cybersafe-dev/cybersafety-tool/content/hints.md

   fiveDone: Nearly finished...
   sixDone: All done!
 dashboardMessages:
-  initial: Click on a key to answer the questions for that category.
-See if you
+  initial: Click on a category to answer the questions for that category.
+See if
-    can complete all the categories before the timer gets to fifteen minutes.
+    you can complete all the categories before the timer gets to fifteen minutes.
   categoryRepeat: You can only complete a category once.
 Please pick another category.
   allCategoriesDone: You've completed all the sections...well done!
 You can now
     click the submit button to send us your survey.